Do You Need Meetings Like AA to Stay Sober?

 Many studies show that more than 50 percent of addicts recover without attending any meetings.
 Recovery fellowships and support groups are highly recommended, but they’re not for everyone.
 Some people prefer digital spaces like the Online Intergroup of AA, which primarily schedules Zoom video conferences.
 Others prefer the discussion forum style of Reddit and other social networks.
 These options are ideal for people with introverted traits.
 If your treatment plan includes staying at a facility such as a Solana Beach sober living home and attending meetings, you should try them out before switching to online platforms.
 Meetings aren’t for everyone, and it’s possible to stay sober without them, but they’ve helped millions of addicts over many decades.

 A sober living home can provide the support you need to achieve and maintain sobriety.
-Solana Beach men who need assistance with staying sober can get the help they need at Casa Pacifica.
+Men who need assistance with staying sober can get the help they need at our Casa Pacifica Solana Beach Sober Living Home.
 Our men’s sober living mentorship program works with individual residents to develop customized plans that integrate treatment, aftercare, and recovery support resources, which results in meaningful experiences and positive outcomes in their new lives.
 Our services include coaching, sober companionship, and mentorship for those who are recovering from addiction to alcohol and other drugs.
-To learn more about our sober living facilities, call us today.